pschaus/book_lepl1402/source/part1.rst

     inventory[1] = new MagicSword("Elven sword", 7, 3);
     inventory[2] = new ExpensiveWeapon("Golden pitchfork", 3);

-You can write methods that work for different types of weapons:
+And thanks to rule 2 and 3, you can write methods that work for different types of weapons:

 .. code-block:: java

     int getPriceOfInventory(Weapon[] inventory) {
         int sum = 0;
-        for(Weapon weapon : inventory) {
+        for (Weapon weapon : inventory) {
             sum += weapon.getPrice();
         }
         return sum;
     }

-Although the above method "getPriceOfInventory" looks like it only works for objects of class "Weapon", it also works for all subclasses of "Weapon".
+Although the above method :code:`getPriceOfInventory` looks like it is only meant for objects of class :code:`Weapon`, it also works for all subclasses of :code:`Weapon`.
 This is called *Subtype Polymorphism*.
-If you have for example an object of class "ExpensiveWeapon" in the array, rule 3 will guarantee that :code:`sum += weapon.getPrice()` will call the method defined in "ExpensiveWeapon".
+If you have for example an object of class :code:`ExpensiveWeapon` in the array, rule 3 will guarantee that :code:`weapon.getPrice()` will call the method defined in :code:`ExpensiveWeapon`.

-The conclusion is that there is a difference between what you see in the source code and what actually happens when the program is executed.
-When the compiler sees a method call in your source code it only checks whether the method exists in the declared type of the variables.
-But during program execution, what is important is which object is actually referenced by the variable!
+The conclusion is that there is a difference between what the compiler sees in the source code and what actually happens when the program is executed.
+When the compiler sees a method call like :code:`weapon.getPrice()` in your source code it only checks whether the method exists in the declared type of the variable.
+But during program execution, what is important is which object is actually referenced by the variable.
 We say that **type checking by the compiler is static**, but **method calls by the JVM are dynamic**.

 The class hierarchy